johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-03-20-playwright-github-actions-and-azure-static-web-apps-staging-environments/index.md

           action: 'close'
 ```

-As I said earlier, this has been chopped down from thre full version in my repo.
+As I said earlier, this has been chopped down from the full version in my repo.
 It contains specific variables from my own project, but you can see the general structure of the workflow.

 Let's look at what happens above; there are 3 jobs: